location-pin

 There are different kinds of optional insurance coverage to protect you even more.

-Once you have figured out the amount of standard home insurance you require, you may want to consider the optional types of insurance available for more complete coverage.
-For instance, CAA Manitoba Insurance Brokers offers the following:
+Once the value of your dwelling is determined, you may want to consider the optional types of insurance available for more complete coverage.
+For instance, CAA Manitoba Insurance Brokers can discuss the following options with you:

 Air conditioning systems and furnaces, water heaters, deep well pumps, appliances and entertainment systems can break down.
-With this inexpensive optional coverage, you're protected.
+This provides coverage in the event of repairs or replacement due to mechanical or electrical breakdown (see full policy for details of coverage).
 So if your appliance can't be repaired, it would be replaced.
 Or if your home becomes uninhabitable due to a furnace breakdown in winter, your hotel stay would be covered while your equipment is repaired or replaced.

 As a homeowner, you are responsible for all the service lines that run beneath the street to your home.
 These lines can be damaged from severe weather, spreading tree roots or general age.
 With this optional coverage, you are protected against losses experienced from wear and tear, rust, corrosion, freezing and electrical, mechanical or pressure system breakdowns.
 So, suppose the pipe that connects the public water line from the street to your home freezes and then bursts, or one of your tree roots causes a sewer line to leak, or an underground power line deteriorates over time, you would be protected.

-Only some forms of water damage are covered by standard home insurance; for example, most policies will cover burst pipes.
-But water damage can happen as a result of so many other things.
-This optional coverage protects against loss or damage caused by a flood, the rising of the water table, a mudflow, and even sewer backups.
+Only some forms of water damage are covered by standard home insurance.
+Water damage can happen as a result of many things.
+This optional coverage protects against loss or damage caused by a flood, the rising of the water table, a mud-flow, and even sewer backup.
 Plus, if your water damage is so severe you can't live in your home, then this coverage provides you with living expenses while your home is restored.

 While optional insurance coverage can be especially beneficial for homeowners, options like Home Equipment Breakdown coverage can also be a useful addition to condo or tenant insurance.

-A qualified CAA Manitoba Insurance Broker can give you a complimentary policy review – even if you're with another provider – and help you assess whether you would benefit from additional coverage.
-To arrange for your review call 204-262-6067 or toll-free at 1-844-300-9668.
+A qualified CAA Manitoba Insurance Broker can give you a complimentary policy review and help you assess whether you would benefit from additional coverage.
+To arrange for your review call 1-855-779-0677.

 CAA Members can save up to 10% on premiums.*